bigeasy/cadence/diary/design.markdown

 person to read themselves.
 We're asking people to pay for this overhead between calls, the DSL comes from a magic function, which I learned about by creating Timezone.

+Of course, `null` is ambiguous.
+Need to add arity to indicate a shift instead of an early return.

+Also, note that there is no way to do fix-up cadecnes for shifted callbacks, right?
+Or if there is, then, well, there isn't, right?
+But if there was, then that would be the way to do shifted callbacks.
+(Fuzzy, tired, but something that allows you to shift with a lot of verbiage can be reduced for events.)

+Finally, it may be the case that shifting doesn't count, you have event hanlers, or else you have callbacks, so whatever you use to indicate an event indicates shifting.